 You will complete two assignments.
 One will address a whole-school issue (such as behaviour or inclusion).
 The other will involve an action research project designed to develop an aspect of your work in the classroom.

-At the Institute of Education we recognise the uniqueness of every student and we address our teaching to suit your individual needs.
+At the Institute of Education we address our teaching to suit your individual needs.
 The structure of our postgraduate courses gives you the opportunity to create your own tailor-made course, shaping our programme to suit your needs and your personal career aspirations.

 Tutors are internationally or nationally renowned and their research regularly has a direct impact on school curricula and learning techniques, both in the UK and abroad.
 As experts in their field, their research also directly informs the focus and content of your course.